Efficient Garbled Pseudorandom Functions and Lookup Tables from Minimal Assumption

 GECCO 2008.
 Tian-Li Yu and Wei-Kai Lin.
 [DOI]

-Disclaimer: In the following publications, the author "Wei-Kai Lin" is not me, and I did not contribute to any of those works.
+Disclaimer: There are some papers authored by "Wei-Kai Lin" in my DBLP, but the author is not me, and I did not contribute to any of them.
+Some of them are listed here.

 Instructor. [website]